Olympian Gods (DC Comics): New era

 When a Godwave spilled forth from the creation of the Fourth World, the Earth was seeded with great power.
 It first manifested in the form of old gods, then of metahumans.
 Some of the oldest of these gods were hidden from the universe until the time of ancient Greece by the sorceress, Hecate.
 Hecate reasoned that the Olympian Gods (as they would eventually be called) were greatly weakened after usurping power from their father Cronus and the Titans of Myth.
 She feared that other powerful gods in the universe (notably Darkseid of Apokolips) would seize Earth for himself.
 Because of Hecate's enchantment, Darkseid wrongly believed that he and the other New Gods pre-dated the Olympians.

 One day, the young Uxas of Apokolips came to Rome.
 There he spread tales of the great Olympian gods.
 Their following grew tremendously in Rome and so they created avatars of themselves; they were worshipped under different names.
 Uxas knew that each half of the pantheon would be less powerful than the original gods.
 Later as the alien dark and demon god Darkseid, Uxas would use this knowledge to crush Zeus himself.

 Centuries ago, an argument between Aphrodite and Ares led to the creation of the Amazons, who have been guided and protected by the goddesses ever since.
 Ares' recent schemes to destroy the Amazons and his fellow gods led to an Amazon champion being chosen.
-This champion was the Princess Diana, daughter of Queen Hippolyta, whom Hermes escorted to Man's World.
+This champion was Princess Diana, daughter of Queen Hippolyta, whom Hermes escorted to Man's World.
 There she was called Wonder Woman.
 Hephaestus forged Wonder Woman's golden Lasso of Truth from the girdle of the earth-goddess Gaea, and her silver bracelets which he formed from the splintered Aegis of Zeus.
 While the Olympian gods were her patrons, other gods were her foes.
 Ares and his progeny, Deimos and Phobos, quickly set about challenging the princess in her quest.
 Phobos created the creature Decay from the "heart of the Gorgon", which Diana quickly dispatched.
 Meanwhile, Deimos recruited humans on opposing sides, inciting them to war.

 Ares' daughter, Harmonia, chose to help Diana, however.
 She gave her a powerful amulet with the power to transport across dimensions.
-Diana slew Deimos with her razor sharp tiara, and from him acquired the other half of Harmonia's amulet.
+Diana slew Deimos with her razor-sharp tiara, and from him acquired the other half of Harmonia's amulet.
 Finally, Ares stepped in to claim the talisman, but Diana bound him with her lasso of truth.
 He realized that to allow humans to war would leave no kingdom for him to rule.
 In failure, Ares declared that he would no longer trifle with the affairs of man, and also forbade his offspring from appearing on Earth.
 He also took the amulet and all the power which had been collected therein.